 Help topics are outlined as follows:

-Discussion: The discussion first includes general tips on usage.
-Following this may be qualitative discussion on behaviors to be expected (in the results) when changing the selected values of this control.
+Discussion: General tips on usage will be first in the discussion section.
+Following this may be qualitative discussions of expected behaviors when changing the values of this feature.

 Most of the default values are static.
-However, some defaults are calculated (and updated) depending on the settings of other controls.
-The "S&I Fraction", "Ventilation Rate", and the three power controls are examples of defaults that depend on other controls.
+However, some defaults are calculated (and updated) depending on the settings of other features.
+"Ventilation Rate" and the three "Power Inputs" features are examples of defaults that depend on other features.

-The "Power" button is displayed next to the "Restore" button if the "Advanced Controls" are turned on.
+The "Power" button is displayed next to the "Restore" button if the "Advanced Features" are turned on.
 The "Power" button acts to reset the power draw values.
-Clicking the "Power" button will cause the three power fields (evaporator, auxiliary, and condenser) to be set to default levels as calculated based on current settings of the "EER" and "Capacity" controls.
-(See additional discussion in the help topic for the "Fan/Aux/Condenser (kW)" control.)
+Clicking the "Power" button will cause the three power fields (evaporator, auxiliary, and condenser) to be set to default levels as calculated based on current settings of the "EER" and "Capacity" features.
+(See additional discussion in the help topic for the Power Inputs feature.)